COSC3020/isomorphism-nodes-connectivity-KobeLimon21/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

-If two graphs A and B have the same number of nodes and are completely connnected, they have to be isomorphic.
-Consider graph a with 3 nodes and graph b with 3 nodes.
+If two graphs G1 and G2 are of the same size n and are completely connnected, they have to be isomorphic.
 The definition of isomorphic says that there exists a bijection.
 Since they have the equivalent amount of nodes, we can match each node to eachother without leaving any nodes out making it one to one.
-Being that they are completely connected, every node has an edge to every other node, which lets us map every edge in a to b.
+Being that they are completely connected, every node in G1 has n-1 edges connecting it to every other node which also applies to G2.
+This makes it onto, being that every node can be mapped to one another in the graphs.
 By the definition of isomorphic, these graphs must be isomorphic.

 Sources: None